What makes our approach different?

 At Focus, we are very proud of the authenticity and competence of our clinicians and management staff.
 Here are some ways that we attempt to address all aspects of a complete health care experience.

 - Focus is a family owned and operated practice.
-Focus owners, David Vrsalovic and Cathy Stephenson, have created a warm, comfortable healing environment.
+Focus owner, David Vrsalovic, has created a warm, comfortable healing environment.
 Far from cold, sterile or intimidating, we hope that one step into our office will make you feel like you are in someone’s home.

 - A multi-faceted approach to healing and recovery is implemented from the first visit.
 We practice a clinical marriage of modern western orthopedics and nutrition with traditional Eastern medicine and philosophy.
 This can include manual therapy, acupuncture, nutritional counseling, yoga, Pilates, Qi-Gong, and strength training.
 There is no cook book.
 Every person has individual needs and it is approached that way at Focus.